-The Lincoln Community School (LCS) is a private, nonprofit, college preparatory day school which offers educational programs from prekindergarten (age 4) through grade 12.
+The Lincoln Community School (LCS) is a private, nonprofit, college preparatory day school that offers educational programs from prekindergarten (age four) through grade 12.
 The school, established in 1968, is located in the West African city of Accra.
-The school is developing into a center of excellence in the region, with strong professional development programs for its teachers and serving as a regional site for teacher workshops.
+The school is a center of excellence in the region, with strong professional development programs for its teachers and serving as a regional site for teacher workshops.
 The school year comprises four academic quarters, with the first beginning mid-August and the last ending in mid-June.
-LCS is accredited by the Middle States Association of Colleges and Schools and the Council of International Schools, and is an authorized International Baccalaureate World School.
+LCS is accredited by the Middle States Association of Colleges and Schools and the Council of International Schools and is an authorized International Baccalaureate World School.

-Facilities: The school has recently completed the construction of an ultra-modern elementary school block which will be occupied when on campus learning resumes in January 2021.
-School facilities are air conditioned with 74 classrooms including four art rooms, five science labs, four design/STEM labs, four music rooms, one dance room, elementary, middle and high school libraries, learning support classrooms, and an early childhood suite.
+Facilities: The school has recently completed the construction of an ultra-modern elementary school block which became occupied when on campus learning resumed in January 2021.
+School facilities are air conditioned with 74 classrooms including four art rooms, five science labs, four design/STEM labs, four music rooms, one dance room, elementary, middle, and high school libraries, learning support classrooms, and an early childhood suite.
 All classrooms are equipped with wireless projectors and/or interactive projection panels.
 There are four multi-purpose halls and three health clinics.
 Sports facilities include a fitness room, a field, a semi-Olympic swimming pool, an open-air gymnasium/multi-purpose hall (court) with a stage, and dressing/locker room facilities.
-Elementary playground space includes two basketball courts, four-square areas, and sandy areas with recreational equipment.
+Elementary playground space includes two basketball courts, four square areas, and sandy areas with recreational equipment.
 Electric power supply to the school is from the public mains and is augmented by solar panels.
 The school also has a biofil system to facilitate the horticultural services.